SBG-Systems/sbg_ros_simu/README.md

 # sbg_ros_simu

-ROS IMU emulator (usage with turtlebot3 in gazebo)
+## Overview
+ROS simulation package for SBG IMU.<br />

+This driver is meant to convert ROS standard IMU messages to SbgECom messages in order to test the driver.